apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     Specify the extra parameters (as json dictionary) that can be used in AWS connection.
 All parameters are optional.

-    * ``service_config``: json used to specify configuration/parameters for different AWS services, such as S3 or STS.

     The following extra parameters used to create an initial :external:py:class:`boto3.session.Session`:

     * ``aws_access_key_id``: AWS access key ID used for the initial connection.